jlyst/101/docs/javascriptIntro.md

 ### 1 - Get the Starter Code

-The code below assumes you will use `index.html`, `style.css`, and `script.js` in the same folder, like the default setup in [Repl.it](https://repl.it).
+The code below assumes you will use the filenames `index.html`, `style.css`, and `script.js` in the same folder, like the default setup in [Repl.it](https://repl.it).
 We will start with an empty JavaScript file (script.js).

 **HTML**